Israel, the West Bank and the Gaza Strip travel advice

 Money

-The currency is the new Israeli Shekel (ILS).
+The currency of Israel is the Israeli Shekel (ILS).

 Credit cards are not widely accepted in the Gaza Strip.

-The Jordanian dinar (JOD) is widely accepted throughout the West Bank and Gaza Strip.
+The Jordanian dinar (JOD) and the US dollar are also widely accepted throughout the West Bank and Gaza Strip.

 ATMs are available, but may not accept Canadian cards.